tstatler/doctools/guides/acs/customfields/README.md

 ##  Custom Objects and Custom Fields

 Appcelerator Cloud Services provides many types of commonly used predefined objects such as {@link Users} and {@link Photos}.
-However, there is likely to be extra data types you would like to use or extra data fields you would like to store together with predefined objects.
-That's where our Custom Objects and Custom Data Fields can be used.
+However, you may want to create custom data types, or store custom fields on predefined ACS objects.
+Custom Objects and Custom Data Fields provide your application with this ability.

-##  Create Custom Objects
+##  Creating Custom Objects

-If you would like to create custom objects with custom object type, please refer to {@link CustomObjects} to get a list of API calls that can be used to create and access custom objects.
+If you would like to create custom objects with a custom object type, please refer to {@link CustomObjects} to get a list of API calls that can be used to create and access custom objects.

-##  Add Custom Fields to Predefined Objects
+##  Adding Custom Fields to Predefined Objects

 If you would like to store additional custom data into any predefined Appcelerator Cloud Services objects, you can simply pass in JSON encoded